FlavF/MyBookV1/readme.md

 - add a book
 - update a book
 - delete a book
-- book list to use to add, update, delete : http://localhost:4040/books/ (TODO)
+- book list to use to add, update, delete : http://localhost:4040/books/
 - get the booklist via json : http://localhost:4040/books/list

-==> (To complete when updates)

 <br/>

 ### TODO

 ---

-- List of the possibilities for status (read, to read, to buy, to sell, reading, drop)
-- add an other propriety : category(), list( if want to create a list)
-- authentification user : when you get to the port
-- front avec vues ? / react ? / où langage back => dans V2 ?
-- tests ()
+Go to V2

 <br/>